tyroguru/BPFTrace-hol/bpftrace.md

 ### Exercise

-Let's look at the `cppfbagentd` WDB process as an example:
+Let's look at the `cppfbagentd` process as an example:

 1. Count the syscalls made by each `<pid, tid, comm>` tuple for every thread in the main cppfbagentd process (use "`pgrep -f cppfbagentd`" to find the main process pid and predicate using that),
 2. Target a particular tid discovered previously and keep a count of the individual syscalls it makes.